ycrash/yc-data-script/README.md

 <details>
   <summary><strong>1.
 What if I Want to Capture Additional Data that yc-360 Script Doesn’t Collect by Default?</strong></summary>

-You can extend the functionality using the <a href="https://test.docs.ycrash.io/ycrash-agent/features/extended-data.html" target="_blank" rel="noopener noreferrer">`-edScript` argument</a>.
+You can extend the functionality using the [`-edScript` argument](https://test.docs.ycrash.io/ycrash-agent/features/extended-data.html).
 This lets you specify a custom script that yc-360 script will execute as the final step, allowing you to capture additional logs, metrics, or custom files specific to your environment.
 </details>

 <details>
-  <summary><strong>What is the Overhead of Running yc-360 Script?</strong></summary>
+  <summary><strong>2.
+What is the Overhead of Running yc-360 Script?</strong></summary>

 The yc-360 script is designed to be lightweight and non-intrusive, ensuring minimal impact on your application's performance.
 It primarily reads existing system and application data without altering configurations or consuming significant resources.
 In performance tests conducted on a Linux machine running a Java Spring Boot application, the script demonstrated:

 - **CPU Usage:** Averaging around 0.05%, with occasional spikes up to 3% during data collection.
 - **Memory Usage:** Consistently between 0.1% and 0.2%.

 These metrics indicate that yc-360 script can safely run in production environments without causing noticeable overhead.
-For detailed insights, refer to the <a href="https://blog.ycrash.io/ycrash-agent-overhead-performance/" target="_blank" rel="noopener noreferrer">yc-360 Script Overhead Performance</a> blog post.
+For detailed insights, refer to the [yc-360 Script Overhead Performance](https://blog.ycrash.io/ycrash-agent-overhead-performance/) blog post.
 </details>

 <details>